mariusmuntean/ChartJs.Blazor/README.md

 # Contributors
-This projects slowly develops a community which started to give back.
+This projects slowly develops a community which starts to give back.
 ## Many thanks to: #
  **Lars** (https://github.com/larshg)

  **Jan** (https://github.com/mashbrno)

- I'm very gratefull for your contributions!
+ I'm very grateful for your contributions!